brotkrueml/codehighlight/Documentation/Configuration/Index.rst

 Site Configuration
 ==================

-Some site-wide configurations can be made in the Site Configuration.
+Some site-wide configurations can be made in the :ref:`site configuration <t3coreapi:sitehandling>`.
 Select a site under :guilabel:`Site Management` > :guilabel:`Sites` and switch to the tab :guilabel:`Code Highlight`.

 .. figure:: /Images/Configuration/site-configuration.png